rajendradanve/connectfour/README.md

 -   Choosing who will play first in case one of the player is computer.

--   Possibility for player to choose the pokeball.
+-   Possibility for player to choose the pokeball color.

 -   Logical moves by computer when one of the player is computer.

+-   More audio interaction to be added based on how game is procceding.

 ## **Technologies Used**

-### Languages Used
+**Languages Used**

 - [HTML5](https://en.wikipedia.org/wiki/HTML#:~:text=The%20HyperText%20Markup%20Language%2C%20or,displayed%20in%20a%20web%20browser.)